 - Program staff will typically go straight to their sites, either the reservoir, swimming pool, or the ride site in order to prepare for the day before campers arrive.
 You will lead lessons in your area throughout the day to a mix of camper groups.
 At the end of the day, you might be working at our extended care program, leading additional lessons.
 The typical hours for a program staff are around 9am to 5:30pm.

 - Our support staff schedules range a bit more depending on what role you are taking on.
 Typically these folks work a shorter schedule day to day.

-Mandatory staff training will begin on Monday, June 11th and run through Saturday, June 16th.
+Staff training will begin on Monday, June 11th and run through Saturday, June 16th, and is mandatory for all staff.
 Staff training is in-person and a vital part of getting prepared for working at our camp.

 Roughing it is located at the Lafayette Reservoir in Lafayette, CA. We also have a few off site locations, for special program areas.
 Our swim program is located at the Soda Aquatic Center at Campolindo High School in Lafayette, and we have a private Ride site in Moraga.
 We also have our summer offices and training center located at Temple Isiah, also in Lafayette.